Unique Sprouted Wheat Bread Machine Recipe with Seeds

 Can I bake this bread in a bread machine?

-Honestly, I haven’t tried it because I’m not too fond of baking bread in a bread machine.
+Honestly, I haven’t tried it because I’m not fond of baking bread in a bread machine.
 Three things to consider:

 1. Anytime you use whole grains, the dough may take longer than the rise period programmed into the machine.
 When that happens, the result is dense bread.